top of page

 Getting started

-Even though this process takes time, we encourage you to stay motivated.
-Every effort made toward balancing the impact of global education with investment in restoration and climate justice moves us closer to a more sustainable and equitable future.
+Even though this takes time, every effort to balance the footprint of global education with investment in restoration and climate justice moves us closer to a sustainable, equitable future.

-Before selecting a Carbon Onsetting plan, take some time to explore the carbon market, carbon offsets, and the environmental impact of international travel—specifically the footprint of study abroad and institutionally sponsored travel programs.
-Understanding these factors will help your institution make an informed decision about balancing its carbon footprint with meaningful investment in climate justice and environmental restoration.
+Before selecting a plan, explore the basics of carbon markets, offsets, and the footprint of international travel.
+Understanding these factors will help you make informed decisions about balancing your emissions with meaningful investment in climate justice.

-Where to Begin Your Research?
-You can conduct your own research online or click here o read key insights and research bullet points that we believe are essential.
+Where to Begin?
+Do your own research or click here to read our key insights and bullet points.

 Key Considerations: